andreaangiolillo/mongodb-atlas-cli-github-action/README.md

 The action executes the Atlas CLI on a user defined version.
 If the user does not specify a version, latest CLI version is used.
 Read more about various Atlas CLI versions [here](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-changelog/).

+## This is a personal project.
+MongoDB is not involved and does not provide support for this GitHub Action

 ## Requirements
 1. You need to provide MongoDB Atlas programmatic keys.
 See [configure API keys](https://www.mongodb.com/docs/atlas/configure-api-access/#std-label-atlas-admin-api-access).
 2. You need to add your MongoDB Atlas programmatic keys as [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to your GitHub Repository.